NishaChandila/OnlineRetail-Customer-Segmentation/README.md

 - **CustomerID**: A unique identifier assigned to each customer.
 This helps in tracking individual purchasing behavior.
 - **Country**: The country where the customer is located, allowing for geographical analysis of sales.

-### **Data Quality:**
-In preparing for the analysis, we conducted thorough data cleaning and preprocessing steps to ensure the reliability and accuracy of insights derived from this dataset.

 You can access the dataset from these links:
 - [2009-2010 Dataset](https://www.kaggle.com/datasets/sanlian/online-retail-dataset/data)
 - [2010-2011 Dataset](https://www.kaggle.com/datasets/sanlian/online-retail-dataset/data)